 You will be challenged to learn from nature’s wisdom in the absence of words and languages and simply rely on your non-language-based senses.
 You will be amazed by how and what nature reveals to you through such an approach.
 You will discover how nature truly exemplifies ‘unconditional love,’ and how we can take lessons for our own lives.

 Each week, participants will be introduced to new concepts which they will then apply them to practical activities and reflect both collectively and individually.

 No dogs permitted.
 Please dress for the weather.
 This program will be primarily indoors with periods of outdoor activities.

 Easy.
 This program will primarily be located indoors.
 Any outdoor activity during the program will be take place around Chappell House.

 Refunds may only be processed if a registration is cancelled five or more business days before event day.
 Advanced cancellations are subject to administrative fees.
 No refunds will be given for no-shows.
 For programs where the fee is $19.99 or less, no refunds will be issued due to processing fees.
 If the program is cancelled due to weather, illness, or minimum participants not registered, we will attempt to reschedule, or a full refund will be issued based on the circumstances of the cancellation.

 About the Presenter

-Memona Hossain is a mother and wife pursuing her PhD with Project Nature Connect and certification in Art Therapy.
-Memona completed her Master’s in Education at the University of Toronto.
-She has worked in the fields of mental health, addiction, and developmental disabilities for over 15 years.
-Memona has taught Ecopsychology at the University of Guelph Arboretum and The Riverwood Conservancy.
-Memona is involved in eco-diverse conversations, engaging with individuals and groups of diverse backgrounds as they pertain to climate action.
-Memona is currently engaged in a global research project exploring women from around the world and their connection to the earth and environmental activism.
+Memona Hossain is a PhD candidate in Applied Ecopsychology.
+Memona has also completed her Master’s in Education at the University of Toronto.
+She is working towards a certification in EcoArt Therapy.
+Memona has worked in the field of mental health, addictions, and developmental disabilities for over 15 years.
+Memona is involved in eco-diverse conversations, engaging with individuals and groups of diverse background as it pertains to climate action.